jsdelivr/jsdelivr/README.md

 Under `files/` a directory for each project is created.
 Please follow the instructions below (exceptions are made on a per-case basis).

 1. Names should be lowercase
-2. No special characters or spaces, except for periods, dashes, and underscores.
+2. No special characters or spaces, except for `. - _`.
 3. Names should only be the name of the project
 4. If the project is a plugin of a library, append the name of the library, like `jquery.blurjs` or `bootstrap.select`.